 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis and ask questions to address your sugaring issues in real time.
 If you miss a webinar, they are always recorded and posted for later viewing.

-Joe Orefice is the Director of the Uihlein Forest- Cornell University’s Maple Syrup Research & Extension Field Station in Lake Placid, NY.
+This course will be co-taught by the Director of the Uihlein Forest, Cornell University’s Maple Syrup Research & Extension Field Station in Lake Placid, NY.

-November 7 – December 12, 2017, with webinars each Tuesday evening from 6:30 – 8:00pm Eastern time.
+Tuesday November 6 – December 11, 2018, with webinars each Tuesday evening from 6:30 – 8:00pm Eastern time.
 Webinars are recorded for later viewing.
-COURSE CLOSED

 Week 1: Is Sugaring Right For You?